tsackton/taelgar/People/Sembarans/Aldric Tannen.md

 >> `$=dv.view("_scripts/view/get_Whereabouts")`
 >> %%^Campaign:Clee%% Met by the [[Heroes of Cleenseau]] on December 4th, 1719 in [[Cleenseau]], the [[Manor of Cleenseau]], the [[Barony of Aveil]] %%^End%%

 Aldric is a jovial fisherman who operates one of the rafts on the River Enst during the summer.
-He's a great source of local knowledge and can regale the players with tales of the river's history and secrets.

-%% Aldric is a jovial fisherman who operates one of the rafts on the River Enst during the summer.
-He's a great source of local knowledge and can regale the players with tales of the river's history and secrets.%%
+He is perpetually looking for get rich schemes, and notoriously unreliable.